CSBahnmiller/Journal/readMe.md

-▶️Install requirements, the command for that is pip install -r requirements.txt ▶️Currently is setup with a Postgres Datase
+▶️Install requirements, the command for that is "pip install -r requirements.txt" ▶️Currently is setup with a Postgres Datase
 ▶️The Data base configs are using an alias file for it's connection, you will have to add a .env file that has this similar structure to connect to a postgress DB: